kstenerud/concise-encoding/ce-structure.md

 There are some situations where a custom data type is preferable to the standard types.
 The data might not otherwise be representable, or it might be too bulky using standard types, or you might want the data to map directly to/from memory structs for performance reasons.

 Adding custom types restricts interoperability to only those implementations that understand the types, and **SHOULD** only be used as a last resort.
-An implementation that encounters a custom type it doesn't know how to decode **MUST** decode the custom type's envelope (yielding encoded bytes or encoded string data), and then report it as a [data error](#data-errors).
+An implementation that encounters a custom type it doesn't know how to decode **MUST** treat it as an [error condition](#error-processing).

 **Note**: Although custom types are encoded into bytes or string data, the interpretation of their contents is user-defined, and very likely won't represent an array or string value at all.